DaraghOsully/Getting-and-Cleaning-Data-Course-Project/README.md

-The experiments were been carried out with a group of 30 volunteers.
+The experiments were carried out with a group of 30 volunteers.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, 3-axial linear acceleration and 3-axial angular velocity was captured.

 The obtained dataset had been randomly partitioned into two sets:
      -  the 'train' set - where 70% of the volunteers was selected for generating the training data